Michio Kaku: Policy advocacy and activism

 Kaku has publicly stated his concerns over matters including people denying the anthropogenic cause of global warming, nuclear armament, nuclear power, and what he believes to be the general misuse of science.
 He was critical of the Cassini–Huygens space probe because of the 72 lb of plutonium contained in the craft for use by its radioisotope thermoelectric generator.
 Conscious of the possibility of casualties if the probe's fuel were dispersed into the environment during a malfunction and crash as the probe was making a "sling-shot" maneuver around Earth, Kaku publicly criticized NASA's risk assessment.
 He has spoken on the dangers of space junk and called for more and better monitoring.
 Kaku is generally a vigorous supporter of the exploration of space, believing that the ultimate destiny of the human race may lie in extrasolar planets, but he is critical of some of the cost-ineffective missions and methods of NASA.

-Kaku credits his anti-nuclear war position to information he learned via programs he heard on the Pacifica Radio network during his student years in California.
+Kaku credits his anti–nuclear war position to information he learned via programs he heard on the Pacifica Radio network during his student years in California.
 It was during this period that he made the decision to turn away from a career developing the next generation of nuclear weapons in association with his mentor, Edward Teller, and instead focused on research, teaching, writing, and accepting media opportunities to educate.
-Kaku joined with others such as Helen Caldicott, Jonathan Schell, and those associated with Peace Action, which was instrumental in building a global anti-nuclear weapons movement that arose in the 1980s during the administration of U.S. President Ronald Reagan.

 Kaku was a board member of Peace Action and of radio station WBAI-FM in New York City, where he originated his long-running program, Exploration, that focuses on the issues of science, war, peace, and the environment.

 His remark from an interview in support of SETI, "We could be in the middle of an intergalactic conversation... and we wouldn't even know", is used in the third Symphony of Science installment "Our Place in the Cosmos".
 Kaku is also a member of the CuriosityStream advisory board.